 Piroshky is a type of Russian pastry brought to Seattle by Piroshky Piroshky Bakery at the market (right across from the main building’s entrance).
 These simple little hand pies are delicious and varied and one of the best things you can eat at Pike Place Market.
 If you want something sweet, the bakery has got you covered with apple cinnamon rolls, chocolate cream hazelnut rolls, and other sweet pastries.
 If you want something savory, there’s a variety of veggie and meat pies, including a smoked salmon pie that’s shaped like a fish.
 Pick the flavor that speaks to your heart and it likely won’t disappoint.

 Daily Dozen Doughnuts makes one thing and makes it well – mini doughnuts in a few flavors.
 Buy six or buy a dozen, buy all one flavor or buy a mix.
 If you can, get them when they’re fresh out of the fryer.
 They're yummy any time, but fresh and hot, these tiny treats go to a whole new level.
 Flavors include plain, cinnamon sugar, chocolate, sprinkles and even maple bacon.

 Biscuit Bitch has a couple locations in Seattle, including one at Caffe Lieto at the market.
 You might hear that a biscuit is a must-try food and scoff, but scoff not.
-These luscious biscuits are an adventurous take on biscuits and gravy (including a mushroom-based vegetarian/gluten-free gravy option so no one need go without their biscuits).
+These luscious biscuits are an adventurous take on biscuits and gravy (including a mushroom-based vegetarian gravy option so no one need go without their biscuits).
 Get your biscuits your way, whether that means gravy, cheese, sausage, jalapenos, Nutella, jam or butter.
 Toppings are piled high and you’ll need to eat most of these biscuits with a fork and knife.
-There is even a gluten-free biscuit option to go with that gluten-free gravy (but the facility is not gluten-free).
+There is even a gluten-free biscuit option (but the facility is not gluten-free).